blaze00193/X-ChainToken/Contingency.md

 - Possibly when a breach of totalSupply has occurred.
 It is necessary to freeze everything and investigate.
 - Important that token transfers cannot occur, to avoid obfuscating evidence.

+The exception to this is the MocaToken contract.
+We do not implement Pausable on it, as that would require implementing Ownable it.
+It is thought that pausing the Adaptor contract adjacent to it should be sufficient in limiting attack vectors arising from LayerZero.

 ### Alternative Measure: Breaking Bridges

 We can disconnect the connection between contracts by resetting `setPeers`.